tdgriffith/defense/docs/defense_full.md

 ---

 <!-- .slide: data-background="#500000" class="dark" -->

-# A Modal Approach to the Space Time Dynamics of Cognitive Biomarkers
+<h1> A Modal Approach to the Space Time Dynamics of Cognitive Biomarkers </h1>

-> The willow submits to the wind and prospers until one day it is many willows - a wall against the wind.
+<h3>The willow submits to the wind and prospers until one day it is many willows - a wall against the wind. </h3>

 <br>
 <div style="text-align: right"> <small>- Dune</small></div>